Cook smarter

 Material Food-grade, BPA-free, heat-resistant

-Good bench scrapers are simple tools — do not overthink it.
-A $5–8 stainless steel bench scraper with a comfortable handle will last decades.
+Good bench scrapers are simple tools.
+Don't overthink it.
+A $5-8 stainless steel bench scraper with a comfortable handle will last decades.
+The best bench scraper is the one you actually reach for, so prioritize handle comfort over brand.

 Care and maintenance

-• Plastic: dishwasher-safe in most cases.
-Replace when the edge wears thin or cracks.
+Replace plastic scrapers when the edge wears thin or cracks

 Bench scraper in Fond